Unveiling the directional network behind the financial statements data using volatility constraint correlation: Data

 \section{Data}

+The Tokyo Stock Exchange in Japan is the world's third largest exchange by market capitalization after the New York Stock Exchange and The Nasdaq Stock Market.
+Although there are many research works on the US market, there is also a necessity to investigate the Asian market which is emerging in the globe.
+In this study, we used the financial data of the Tokyo Stock Exchange, the largest exchange market in Asia, to study the directionality between financial data.

-We use the five major annual accounting data (revenue, operating income, net income, own capital, market capitalization) of 2321 firms in 28 years from 1990 to 2018 listed on Tokyo Stock Exchange.
-Here, we exclude accounting data of banks, securities, non-life insurance, and life insurance companies, whose accounting data structure are different from general business companies.
+We use the five primary annual accounting data (revenue, operating income, net income, own capital, market capitalization) of 2321 firms listed on the Tokyo Stock Exchange over 28 years from 1990 to 2018.
+We exclude accounting data of banks, securities, non-life insurance, and life insurance companies, whose accounting data structure differs from that of general business companies.